opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 }
 ```

- `Slot renderer` determines how this data is consumed.
+ `Slot renderer` determines how data is consumed.
 By default, the view is laid out tiled from top to bottom.
 In sidebar and bottom bar, by default the slot renderer is the TabBar component that supports collapsing and expanding and toggling.
 Except for the sidebar area that supports multiple subviews though accordion, other places will only consume the first view of views by default.

 The data provider offers LayoutConfig for the view configuration.
 The following code shows its data structure.